 Sun Exposure

-Lady slipper responds in some cool ways to good stress.
-They turn more red in full sun or when they experience extreme sun or cold.
-They grow more erect in the sun and get more curly in the shade.
+Lady slipper respond to “good stress” in some interesting ways.
+They turn more red when they experience extreme sun or cold.
+They grow more erect in the sun and more curly in the shade.

 Size and Growth Rate

 Lady slipper is a moderately fast grower.
-After a few years, they start sending up new stems to grow wider.
-Clumps are usually 3 feet tall and wide, but I’ve seen them much taller — up to 5 or 6 feet.
+After a few years, they start sending up new stems to widen the cluster.
+Clusters are usually 3 feet tall and wide, but I’ve seen them much taller — up to 5 or 6 feet.

 Soil

-Lady slipper is not particular about soil and grows in any native desert soil, as long as it’s well-draining.
+Lady slippers are not particular about soil and grow in any native desert soil, as long as it’s well-draining.

 If you grow one in a container, be sure it has good drainage and use specifically formulated cactus soil.
 Once in pots, they don’t mind being crowded.